ClodMart/PortfolioSite/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+To perform a build that can be read from github pages run `ng build --output-path docs --base-href ./PortfolioSite`

 ## Running unit tests